A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 As far as clothing is concerned, you'll need to pack clothes for skiing, bearing in mind that your clothes won't be warm enough if you go up to Lapland.
 With this in mind, you can be sure you won't be cold when you arrive.

-As you travel around Finland, you'll realize that Finns are not very expressive at first glance, but they have a heart as big as the world.
+As you travel around Finland, you'll notice that Finns are somewhat reserved at first, but they have hearts as big as the world.
 They are a very hospitable people who will welcome you and help you.

 Wherever you are in Finland, you'll always find a place to sleep.
-Finnish accommodation is carefully insulated against cold and noise.
-They're also beautifully decorated (Scandinavian furnishings and decor are a must!) and most have a sauna.
-And, if you come in summer, you can always pitch your tent wherever you like.
+Finnish accommodations are carefully insulated against the cold and the noise.
+They are also nicely decorated (Scandinavian furnishings and decor are a must!) and most have a sauna.
+And if you come in the summer, you can always pitch your tent wherever you like.

 To get from city to city in Finland, you can travel by car, train or plane.
 However, overland journeys can be very long, as Finland is a very large country.
 It is therefore advisable to take the plane, which is cheap in Finland.